 Following the upper leather, the lining is cut out and initial assembly is started, followed by the final "closing" of the upper.
 The basic process is to abrade the surfaces to be joined, glue them, and then stitch up to four rows of stitching to ensure a secure connection.
 All stitching is done with a single needle sewing machine.

 Insole - the backbone of the shoe

 With the upper completed, attention is turned to the foundation.
 In shoemaking terminology, an "insole" isn't the typical insert put in for comfort reasons.
 Rather, in a good pair of shoes, it's the piece of leather to which everything else is ultimately sewn.
 It's sometimes called the backbone of the shoe, and that's not a bad analogy.
-We use thick vegetable tanned leather for this step, first cutting it to shape from a hand selected hide and splitting to the precise 5mm thickness we need before finally wet molding it to our lasts and carving a hold fast.
+I use thick, vegetable tanned leather for this step, first cutting it to shape from a hand selected hide and splitting it to the precise 5mm thickness I need before finally wet molding it to a last and carving a hold fast.